-Go to class.
+- Go to class.
 I can’t stress how important this is.
 Even if there’s no attendance and even if you really don’t want to go, push yourself to.
 When you go to class and pay attention to what is being taught it makes easier to study because you actually learned what you’re about to take a test on.
 Also going to class gives you the opportunity to meet other students in the class and it’s always beneficial to have a friend in a class.
 You can study the material together and help each other learn the subject if one of you are confused.

-Don’t cram.
+- Don’t cram.
 Putting off studying till the last minute is setting yourself up for failure.
 When you are rushed you don’t take the time to fully understand all of the material as you are more focused getting through it all.
 Study throughout the week a little bit at a time and save yourself from sitting in the library for hours the night before a test.
 This is the same for papers and other assignments.
 You’re more likely to get a good grade on a paper if it’s done correctly and well developed.

-Go to office hours.
+- Go to office hours.
 If you are confused with something that you are learning stop by office hours and talk to your professors.
 They are there to help you and they really want.
 With how big UAlbany is it’s easier understand something one on one instead of in a lecture hall filled with hundreds of people.

-Utilize the library.
+- Utilize the library.
 I know the library isn’t the most appealing place but even if you go for a short amount of time you’re more likely to get all your work done there than anywhere else.
 It’s also reassuring to know that the people around you are also working hard.

-Practice your study habits.
+- Practice your study habits.
 Every person learns things in their own way.
 Sometime you don’t know which way works best for you unless you try different things.
 There many different studying methods from everything from a quizlet to flashcards, or even making up songs in your head.